(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - Information about nearby services such as grooming & doggy daycare

-- Veterinarian information is provided, should you need it
+- Veterinarian information is also provided should you need it

-There are actually eight Caesars resorts that offer the PetStay program.
-For most of these resorts, the fee is an extra $50 per night for bringing your pup.
-Caesars resorts that currently offer the PetStay Program are:
+There are actually eight Caesars-operated resorts that offer the PetStay program.
+For most of these resorts, the fee is an extra $100 per night for bringing your pup.
+Caesars properties that currently offer the PetStay Program are: